nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 In the list, each fish has an [index](#faq).
 Use these indexes to perform certain operations on them.
 <br>

-Currently, there are five operations around fishes:
+Currently, there are six command actions of type fish:
 * [Adding a fish `fish add`](#adding-a-fish-fish-add)
 * [Deleting a fish `fish delete`](#deleting-a-fish-fish-delete)
 * [Sorting fishes `fish sort`](#sorting-fishes-fish-sort)